 Make friendships based on progress

 Spend time with people who want to improve, acquire, impact, or influence.
 They have a “never settle, I can always be better, give more and do more” attitude.
-If you’re doing things right, then you’ll attract these people, if for no other reason than you’ll repel everyone else.
+If you’re doing things right, you’ll attract these people, if for no other reason than repel everyone else.

 This is going to be the most difficult part because when you’re from a fatherless home, the one thing you crave more than anything else is acceptance–even more so than a normal young person.

 It’s much easier to fall in with groups who like you the way you are rather than ones that require you to build yourself into something respectable.

 I have no friends from my childhood neighborhood.
 I don’t even keep in contact with some family members from my childhood.